nickhart/markdown-workflow/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Run quality checks: `pnpm preflight:full` (includes all tests, linting, and formatting)
+4. Run quality checks: `turbo preflight:full` (includes all tests, linting, and formatting)
 5. Submit a pull request
 6. _Optional_: Request AI review with `/claude-review` for additional feedback